softwerkskammer/www.socrates-conference.de/README.md

 ### For development

 Note: Due to naming restrictions in python modules, the name of the directory that contains the git repo should not contain the dot-character
+For Linux: run "apt-get install libpq-dev python-dev" beforehand to install the requirements

     # create a virtualenv & activate it